-The examination is a three-hour fifteen minute paper.
+The diploma in ifrs examination is a three-hour fifteen minute paper.
 ACCA has removed the restriction relating to the 15 minutes reading and planning time, so that while the time considered necessary to complete this exam remains at 3 hours, candidates may use the additional 15 minutes as they choose.
 ACCA encourages students to take time to read questions carefully and to plan answers but once the exam time has started, there are no additional restrictions as to when candidates may start.

 All questions will attract 25 marks.